SunnyTamang/select-undo.nvim/README.md

-selell# select-undo.nvim
+# select-undo.nvim

 ## Overview

-Select-Undo is a Neovim plugin that enhances undo functionality by allowing users to undo changes selectively.
+select-undo is a Neovim plugin that enhances undo functionality by allowing users to undo changes selectively.
 Unlike the default undo command, which reverts changes sequentially, Select-Undo enables users to undo specific lines or partial selections without affecting the rest of the file.

 ## Features
 	•	Persistent Undo: Ensures that undo history persists even after closing Neovim.